sulli365/crypto_crawling/README.md

 # Crypto API Documentation Crawler

-A system for crawling, processing, and storing cryptocurrency API documentation in a vector database for RAG (Retrieval-Augmented Generation) applications.

-## Overview

-This project extends the Pydantic AI documentation crawler to work with multiple cryptocurrency API documentation sites.
-It:

-1. Crawls API documentation websites
-2. Processes content into semantic chunks
-3. Generates embeddings for each chunk
-4. Stores everything in a Supabase vector database
-5. Provides a RAG interface for querying the documentation
+A specialized RAG (Retrieval-Augmented Generation) application designed to crawl, process, and store documentation from 20+ cryptocurrency API providers.
+This system enables users to query information about different cryptocurrencies through a unified interface, leveraging the power of large language models and vector search.

 ## Features

-- Support for 20+ cryptocurrency API documentation sites
+- Crawls and indexes documentation from 20+ cryptocurrency API providers
-- Intelligent URL discovery (sitemap or crawling)
-- Smart content chunking that preserves code blocks and context
+- Processes content with intelligent chunking that preserves code examples and context
-- Rate limiting with exponential backoff for retries
-- Error logging and reporting
-- Configurable crawling depth and patterns
-- API selection mechanism for targeted crawling
+- Stores processed content in a vector database for semantic search
+- Provides an agentic RAG interface for querying cryptocurrency API information
+- Supports natural language queries about cryptocurrency APIs

 ## Project Structure